serviceengineerops/serviceengineeropsws/index.md

 intro_image_hide_on_mobile: true
 ---

-# Service Engineer OÜ provide field support within Russia, CIS, Middle-East
+# Service Engineer OÜ provide field support within Russia and CIS
-We perform ad-hoc and contract services to EU, USA and Global clients who seek local operations support with mechanial and electrical industrial equipment.
+We perform ad-hoc and contract services to EU, USA and Global clients who seek local operations support with mechaniсal and electrical industrial equipment.